JacobJ215/Clustering-Crypto/README.md

 - Clustering Cryptocurrencies Using K-Means:  Next we predict clusters using the cryptocurrencies data using the KMeans algorithm from sklearn.

-- Visualizing Results: In our first notebook clustering_crypto .ipnyb we are visualizing our data using the hvplot libary.
+- Visualizing Results: In our first notebook clustering_crypto .ipynb we are visualizing our data using the hvplot libary.

-- Finally we deploy the clustering_crypto .ipnyb  notebook to Amazon SageMaker and utilize altair to vizualize our data, this notebook is then saved as clustering_crypto_sm .ipnyb
+- Finally we deploy the clustering_crypto .ipnyb  notebook to Amazon SageMaker and utilize altair to vizualize our data, this notebook is then saved as clustering_crypto_sm .ipynb